galaxyproject/training-material/topics/ecology/tutorials/Ecoregionalization_tutorial/tutorial.md

 The second data file you will need to run this workflow is an occurrences data file.
 As defined above, occurrences data are showing the presence (1) or absence (0) of a species at a particular location.
 This data file also needs to be in tabular format (.tsv) and need to be construct as following:

-- Columns latitude and longitude.
+- latitude and longitude columns.

 - One column per taxon where each box corresponding to a geographical point is marked 1 if the taxon is present or 0 if the taxon is absent.

-This is an example of occurrence data file input in this workflow:
+Here an example of occurrences data file input:

 +----------+-----------+------------------------+-----------+-----+
 |   lat    |   long    |Acanthorhabdus_fragilis | Acarnidae | ... |